SilasBytes/EnterpriseNetwork-Design/README.md

 VoIP was configured using Cisco IOS Telephony Service and IP addresses are assigned by the VoIP's gateway.

-Wireless Lan Controller was configured to manage the Access Points's configuration and provide wifi using WPA2's Enterprise mode.
+Wireless Lan Controller was configured to manage the Access Points's configuration and provide Wifi using WPA2's Enterprise mode.